scotist/data-structures/README.md

 The binary search tree and tests were written by Michael Sullivan and Will Weatherford.
 We did a kickass job.
 It includes three depth-first traversal methods: in-order, pre-order, and post order; and breadth-first traversal.
+The binary search tree implements a delete method, which will delete a given value from the tree, while keeping every other value and maintaining the balance of the tree.

 ______________